AF-1/lms-dynamicplaylistcreator/README.md

 # Dynamic Playlist Creator - BETA

 **Dynamic Playlist Creator** [^1] is a companion app for the *Dynamic Playlists 3* plugin.
 It helps you create dynamic playlists using templates.<br><br>
-It is a **BETA** version because I expect bugs in the templates. **I don't use this plugin myself and don't have the time to test the templates against all possible parameter combinations**.
-And I won't release an untested plugin.<br><br>
+It is a **BETA** version because I expect bugs in the templates and I won't release an untested plugin. **I don't use this plugin myself and don't have the time to test the templates against all possible parameter combinations**.<br><br>
 If *enough* beta testers come forward to test the templates **extensively** (thank you!), perhaps one day this plugin can be part of the LMS plugin repository.
 <br><br><br>